imperialite/BasahaCorpus-HierarchicalCrosslingualARA/README.md

 ```

-### Note of Data Cataloging
+### Note on Data Cataloging
-Please send an email before submitting this repository to any data cataloging or data collecting projects or initiatives.
+Please send an email before submitting this repository to any data cataloging, data aggregation, and benchmarking projects/initiatives.
 The proponents of the paper of this dataset would like to be acknowledged appropriately or involved in co-authorship.

 ### Contact
 If you need any help reproducing the results, please don't hesitate to contact me below: